seequent/git-project/README.rst

 Saving
 ======

-To save the *state*, call :code:`git project save` to save the current state of all subrepositories
+To save the current *state* of all subrepositories, call
+    :code:`git project save`

-To save only certain specified repositories, use :code:`git project save -- repo1-name repo2-name ...`
+To save only certain specified repositories, use

+    :code:`git project save -- repo1-name repo2-name ...`

 This writes the current branch as well as the latest commit on that branch for each subrepository, into the .gitproj file.
 You should then add and commit the .gitproj file like normal: